Leifhaa/pgr301_devops/README.md

  The second repository can be found here:
  * https://github.com/Leifhaa/pgr301_devops_infrastructure.

  This repository consists of an application which exposes a REST api for creating, viewing and tasks which is stored in a in-memory database.
-The functionalities are limited, but attempts to show good dev-ops guidelines such as [the twelve-factor app](https://12factor.net/ "12 factor app") and devops-techniques such as multistage building by travis.
+The functionalities are limited, but attempts to show good dev-ops guidelines such as [the twelve-factor app](https://12factor.net/ "12 factor app") and devops-techniques such as multistage building by Travis.
+It's built to deploy on Google Cloud platform hereby GCP.
+The deployment pipeline is however not strongly coupled to GPC so changing provider should be manageable

  ## Assigments

 ### 1. Docker
 The project consists of a .travis.yml which allows travis to create a docker image every time there's a commit to Master Branch.
 If the tests are successful, the docker image is build (using Dockerfile) and deployed by docker_push script to GCP.

 #How did I solve the task: